-As we scan today’s workplace, everything about work — what we expect, where we work, how we work, the types of technologies we use every day and with whom we work — is changing at an accelerated pace.
+Taking a look at the 21st century’s workplace and considering everything about it: what we expect from work, where we work, how we work and the types of technologies we use every day, all these aspects are changing at an alarming pace.
 This has profound implications for both the HR team and the organization as a whole.

 Deloitte research shows that companies wanting to simplify and improve the employee experience have extend their recruitment products via social media, and have made HR software more focused on employee needs and desires.

-This kind of HR technology can also make employees feel important and at the forefront by creating a social, mobile and consumer-oriented experience inside the company.
-Instead of automating business functions like talent management software and taking important tasks away from the employee, HR technology that is employee-focused can still make the lives of HR easier while putting them first.
+This kind of HR software can also make employees feel important and appreciated by creating a social, mobile and consumer-oriented experience inside the company.
+Instead of automating business functions and taking important tasks away from the employee, HR technology that is employee-focused can still make the lives of HR easier while putting the employees first.

 Talent activation helps with: